announce/sir/README.md

 ## What's this?

-An interpreter which:
+An interpreter which aims to:
-* supports a subset of Scheme (not strictly meets [R5RS](https://schemers.org/Documents/Standards/R5RS/), though)
+* support a subset of Scheme (not strictly meets [R5RS](https://schemers.org/Documents/Standards/R5RS/), though)
-* runs on browsers with the power of rust-wasm
+* run on browsers with the power of rust-wasm

 ## Development